thomasmueller/bau-lang/README.md

-# Bau
+# The Bau Language

-A programming language for everyone.
+Simplicity, speed, and safety - redefined.

 ## Highlights

+* <a href="doc/conciseSyntax.md">Easy to learn.
+Concise syntax inspired by Python.</a>
 * <a href="doc/performance.md">High performance</a>.
 As fast as Rust where needed, using single ownership and borrowing.
-* <a href="doc/conciseSyntax.md">Easy to learn.
-Concise syntax inspired by Python.</a>
 * Memory-safe.
 Automatic memory management using reference counting by default.
 * Low memory usage; no GC pauses.
 * Runs everywhere: transpiles to C. No runtime library needed.